Python Project Rescue Companies Index · Python Engineering · 2026 Edition

 How to Tell a Real Rescue Team from One That Just Adds Bodies

 Rescue is where the gap between a marketing-led services firm and a real engineering organization is widest.
-These are the practitioner-voice signals B2B TechSelect uses when evaluating new vendors.
+These are the practitioner-voice signals Python Project Rescue Companies Index uses when evaluating new vendors.

 • They refuse to commit to a fix-price before diagnosis.
 A vendor that quotes a flat fee in week one without seeing the codebase is either guessing or padding.